Check procs¶

 --status {dead,disk-sleep,idle,locked,parked,running,sleeping,stopped,suspended,tracing-stop,waiting,wake-kill,waking,zombie}

-Processes with zero CPU time are excluded from the
+Processes with zero CPU time are excluded.
+Use

 insensitive).
 Example: `--username="^(apache|www-